Republic of Upper Volta: History

 Upper Volta obtained independence on 5 August 1960, with Maurice Yaméogo of the Voltaic Democratic Union-African Democratic Rally (UDV-RDA) becoming the country's first president.
 A constitution was ratified the same year, establishing presidential elections by direct universal suffrage and a National Assembly, both with five-year terms.
-Shortly after coming to power, Yaméogo banned all political parties other than the UDV-RDA.
-He had shown a deep authoritarian streak even before becoming president.
-Between the time he became prime minister of Upper Volta while it was still a French colony and independence two years later, opposition parties were subjected to increased harassment.
+Shortly after coming to power, Yaméogo banned all political parties other than the UDV-RDA, as a result of a deep authoritarian streak that began prior to his presidency.
+Between the time he became prime minister of Upper Volta, while it was still a French colony, and independence two years later, his government subjected opposition parties to increased harassment.

 On 3 January 1966, Yaméogo was overthrown in a coup d'état led by army chief Sangoulé Lamizana.
 Although multiparty democracy was nominally restored four years later, Lamizana dominated the country's politics until he was himself overthrown in 1980.

-After a series of short-term presidencies, Thomas Sankara then came to power through yet another military coup d'état on 4 August 1983.
+After a series of short-term presidencies, Thomas Sankara came to power through yet another military coup d'état on 4 August 1983.
 After the coup, he formed the National Council for the Revolution (CNR), with himself as president.
 Under the direction of Sankara, the country changed its name on 4 August 1984, from Upper Volta to Burkina Faso, which means "Land of Incorruptible People".